Kyutark/SpaceBiology/README.md

 CONTENTS
 ---
-1. Pipeline
+1. PIPELINE : for meta-transcriptome analysis
-2. Python Package
+2. Python Package : "metaDEG" is described in
 3. Web-Database